-The results obtained form the basis of a possible strategy to restore human-friendly water conditions on most part of the Earth's landmasses, including modern deserts and

-- other arid zones.
+The obtained results form the ground for a possible strategy of restoring the human-friendly water conditions on most part of the Earth's landmasses, including modern deserts and other arid zones.
 As we have shown, elimination of the forest cover in world's largest river basins would have the following consequences: at least one order of magnitude's decline of the river runoff, appearance of droughts, floods and fires, partial desertification of the coastal zone and complete desertification of the inner parts of the continents, see Eqs.
-(5) and (6), associated economic losses would by far exceed the economic - 15 benefits of forest cutting, let alone such a scenario would make life of millions of people impossible.
+(5) and (6).
+The associated economic losses would by far exceed the economic benefits of forest cutting, let alone such a scenario would make life of millions of people impossible.
 Therefore, it is worthy to urgently reconsider the modern forest policy everywhere in the world.
 First of all, it is necessary to immediately stop any attempts of destroying the extant natural forest remnants and, in particular, those bordering with the ocean or inner seas.
-Further on, it is necessary to initiate a world-wide company - 20 on facilitating natural gradual recovery of aboriginal forest ecosystems on territories adjacent to the remaining natural forests.
-Only extensive contiguous natural forests will be able to run a stable water cycle and subsequently intensify it, gradually extending the river basin at the expense of newly recovering territories. - In intact primary forests the relative area of natural disturbances like tree gaps does not exceed 10% (Coley and Barone, 1996; Szarzynski and Anhuf, 2001).
+Further on, it is necessary to initiate a world-wide company on facilitating natural gradual recovery of aboriginal forest ecosystems on territories adjacent to the remaining natural forests.
+Only extensive contiguous natural forests will be able to run a stable water cycle and subsequently intensify it, gradually extending the river basin at the expense of newly recovering territories.

+In intact primary forests the relative area of natural disturbances like tree gaps does not exceed 10% (Coley and Barone, 1996; Szarzynski and Anhuf, 2001).
 Approximately the same share of land surface is currently exploited by man as arable land, pastures and industrial forest plantations.
 Therefore, if natural forests are restored over most parts of currently unused arid territories, such a state will be as stable as are the natural forests that have persisted through millions of years.
 The recovered luxurious water resources on land will be at full disposal of the ecologically literate humanity of the future.

-Appendix A
+Acknowledgements.
+This research uses data provided by the Community Climate System Model project supported by the Directorate for Geosciences of the National Science Foundation and the Office of Biological and Environmental Research of the U.S. Department of Energy.

-5 Physical basis of the tropospheric lapse rate of air temperature
+Appendix.
+Physical basis of the tropospheric lapse rate of air temperature

-The decrease of air temperature with height observed in the troposphere is conditioned by the presence of atmospheric greenhouse substances; however, it is not related to the magnitude of the planetary greenhouse effect.
+In a nutshell, the decrease of air temperature with height observed in the troposphere is conditioned by the presence of atmospheric greenhouse substances; however, it is not related to the magnitude of the planetary greenhouse effect.